The REAL Costa Rica

 Meat here is generally kinda yucky... cattle are neither fattened nor aged.
 You can find decent meat, but you'll have to work at it.

 Chicken used to be a great value.
 Lots of meat and great flavor.
 Well the size and flavor are still there, but the prices have about doubled in the past 2 years.
-I now pay about ¢2,000 per kilo (2.2 ponds) of chicken breast.
-I am not sure how that compares to current US prices, but down here, it is very high!
+I now pay about ¢2,500 per kilo (2.2 ponds) of chicken breast.
+I am not sure how that compares to current US prices.

 Finally, if you eat out a lot, especially at restaurants that cater to tourists or to North Americans living here, you'll pay the same prices as Miami.